astrojolo/astrolink4pi/README.md

 ```
 After these steps AstroLink 4 Pi driver will be visible in the Aux devices lists under **Astrojolo** group.

-**Real Time clock enabling - only version 2**
+**Real Time clock enabling - version 2 and above**

-To enable automatic synchronization of the RTC embedded in the version 2 of AstroLink 4 Pi you need to edit the file
+To enable automatic synchronization of the RTC embedded in the versions 2 and above of AstroLink 4 Pi you need to edit the file
 ```
 sudo nano /etc/rc.local
 ```